 The northern black widow is native to Wisconsin, but the spider is rarely seen.
 These spiders are so rare that most people never see them throughout their entire lives.
 They have been found in less than half of the counties in the state, most of them in the eastern and central areas.

 The northern black widow has distinct looks from the southern variant.
 While the spider’s body is usually black and shiny, it may also have red colorations on its legs.
 This spider has red spots on the middle of its dorsal abdomen, and it has red bars on its underside.
 These colors may vary, though, with yellow or white markings replacing the red!

 Adult female southern black widows have an entirely black and shiny body with relatively short black legs.
 Also, the spider has a red marking or a red hourglass-shaped marking on the underside of its abdomen.

 You’ll find black widows in many habitats including grasslands, forests, and even suburban and urban areas.
 They can come into contact with people that are out in the wilderness hiking or camping, or they can find their way into your basement or garage.
 You probably won’t find one in the main part of your home, though.
 They are most active at night, and they would rather flee than bite.

 The black widow’s venom makes them one of Wisconsin’s most dangerous spiders.
 Their venom is neurotoxic, so it affects your nervous system.
 Most people that are bitten experience pain, redness, and swelling where the bite occurred.

-People that are severely affected will experience muscle cramps, difficulty breathing, weakness in the body, sweating, a rash or severe itch, nausea, and vomiting.
+People who are severely affected will experience muscle cramps, difficulty breathing, weakness in the body, sweating, a rash or severe itch, nausea, and vomiting.
 If you experience serious symptoms of a bite, go to the emergency room.
 If you suspect a spider of biting a child or elderly person, take them to the ER right away without waiting for symptoms to develop because they can actually die from a bite.

 Remember, most people don’t realize they were bitten at first.
 People rarely see a spider once it bites them.